 As the retired place of a Roman Empire, there is a kind of an abandoned elegance in Split that you are not going to find anywhere else.
 Going from Dubrovnik, a medieval walled city to Split, it’s an interesting change of scene.
 After 19 centuries, the Diocletian Palace stood as one of the most well preserved Roman architecture in the world and a living monument.

-The retired home of Roman Empire Diocletian, who ruled between 284 to 305 AD, this rectangular palace has a fortified wall completed with defence towers connected by a cross road running through the compound.
-It was abandoned afterwards and it wasn’t until the 7th century that it was inhabited again.
-Utilizing the existing structures, the new residence who was escaping from the Slavs modified the castle, creating living space in its basements and walls adapting the city to their needs.
+The retired home of Roman Empire Diocletian, who ruled between 284 to 305 AD, this rectangular palace has a fortified wall completed with defense towers connected by a cross road running through the compound.
+It was abandoned afterward and it wasn’t until the 7th century that it was inhabited again.
+Utilizing the existing structures, the new residents who were escaping from the Slavs modified the castle, creating living space in its basements and walls adapting the city to their needs.
 Therefore, what we see today is a not only Diocletian’s home, but the home of many who found refuge in this place.

 The Cathedral of St Dominus

 Believe it or not, this used to be the Diocletian’s Mausoleum, which the refugees arriving in the 7th century transformed into a Cathedral.
 All of the original structures inside were destroyed, including the Empire’s sarcophagus.
 However, you can still see the signs of its Roman origin from the octagonal shape.
 The bell tower was added in the 13th century and offers a great view of the city.
 However, visitors with vertigo should be aware that the tower is very airy.

 Round and round we go.